-The way in which students are assessed will vary according to the Learning objectives of each module.
+- The way in which students are assessed will vary according to the Learning objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of the year examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+Details of how each module is assessed are provided in the course materials which are made available online at the beginning of the semester.shown in the Student Handbook which is provided to all students during their first year induction.
 All assessment, apart from home language assignments, year abroad portfolio, and oral exams, is marked and returned anonymously.

 Queen’s has an excellent library with an outstanding range of resources in Peninsular Spanish and Hispanic cultures.
 The Language Centre has state-of-the-art facilities for language learning, and IT provision more generally is excellent.

 Post A-level Spanish

 Note: for applicants who have not studied A-level Spanish then AS-level Spanish grade B would be acceptable in lieu of A-level Spanish.

 ABB + GCSE Spanish grade B or evidence of linguistic ability in another language.

 Note: the Beginners' option is not available to those who have studied A-level or AS-level Spanish.

 A maximum of one BTEC/OCR Single Award or AQA Extended Certificate will be accepted as part of an applicant's portfolio of qualifications with a Distinction* being equated to a grade A at A-level and a Distinction being equated to a grade B at A-level.